Ocular Lyme Disease: Eye Symptoms and Vision Complications

 Visual Processing Dysfunction

-Visual processing problems result from neurologic involvement affecting how the brain interprets visual information.
-Patients may have difficulty with depth perception, binocular coordination, or visual clarity despite normal eye structure.
+Visual processing problems in Lyme disease result from neurologic involvement affecting how the brain interprets visual information.
+Patients may have difficulty with binocular vision, depth perception, or experience visual disturbances such as visual snow despite normal eye structure.

 Ocular Inflammation & Nerve Involvement

-More serious complications involve inflammation of ocular structures, including the optic nerve, eye muscles, and uveal tract.
-These require prompt recognition and treatment.
+Direct inflammation of ocular structures—including the optic nerve, eye muscles, and uveal tract—represents more serious complications requiring prompt recognition and treatment to help prevent permanent vision loss.

 - Optic Neuritis Associated with Lyme Disease